Creating a sanctuary in our homes is precious.

 The rest of my family are still in Australia.
 I really miss them, especially my elder son and his family.

 Suddenly I was being shipped to Tasmania, that tiny little island down under Down Under.

 We were working on the first phase of a gas pipeline project, on the east coast of Malaysia in a city called Kuantan.

 We lived at the Tembeling Resort perched on the side of the bluff overlooking the South China Sea (see pic).
 Quite a drive to the nearest bar let me tell you, and quite a few more stories from those nights!

 Unlike Kuala Lumpur, the capital city of Malaysia, people in Kuantan rarely saw white people, especially white women.

 Driving the half hour to the work site each morning before sunrise could be dangerous.
-We were running late on morning so we were exceeding the non existent speed limit.
-It was a good time to be driving though cause you didn't have to contend with a million mopeds carrying entire families or crates of produce.
+We were running late one morning so we were exceeding the non existent speed limit.
+It was a good time to be driving though cause you didn't have to contend with a million mopeds carrying entire families AND crates of chickents or produce.

 As I'm writing this so many memories are flooding into my mind, but I will have to save them for another time, may well take a whole book!